-Windscribe’s streaming servers (known as ‘Windflix’) are reserved for paid users, so it’s hardly a surprise that we haven’t been able to watch Netflix for a while.
+Windscribe’s streaming servers (known as ‘Windflix’) are reserved for paid users, so it’s hardly a surprise that we weren’t able to unblock US Netflix in our testing.

 There’s no information in Windscribe’s FAQs about accessing streaming services, nor was ‘Garry’ the live chat bot very helpful, so it’s a case of checking back regularly to see if the situation changes.